Simple business plan examples

 The most effective way to create your most effective revenue model is to “forecast”.
 You can estimate your cost and revenue to calculate your projected revenue.

-There are two common approaches to forecast your revenue and generate your business model.
+There are two common approaches to forecasting your revenue and generating your business model.
 These are:

 - Top-down forecasting

 By top-down forecasting, you can grossly bring the entire market size into your consideration, then assume your niche to get your specific target segment.
 From this, you can predict how much you can penetrate.

 By bottom top forecasting, you reverse your calculations from bottom to top, from the marginal level headcount to replicate the process upto the top level of the market, grossly.